Active Growth Layer Induced by Micromechanical Feedback Shapes Proliferating Cell Collectives: Cell collective growth model modulated by mechanical feedback

 Using \( a \) and \( \nu \) as characteristic length and velocity scales, we can define a natural time scale \( t^* = a/\nu \).
 Then a simple rescaling shows that the dynamical Eq.~\eqref{positionDynamics0} and Eq.~\eqref{radiusDynamics0} depend on two dimensionless parameters:

-We first simulate colony expansion in a free-boundary configuration, where growth proceeds into an unconfined medium, forming a circular domain (Fig.~\ref{fig:fig1}a).
-We observe that variations in the mechanical parameters \( \Theta_1 \) and \( \Theta_2 \) lead to changes in the front roughness, as well as to the emergence of spatial ring-like patterns.

-To characterize the expansion dynamics shown in Fig.~\ref{fig:fig1}a, we measure the colony radius \( R(t) \) and its front velocity \( \dot{R}(t) \).
+We first simulate colony expansion in a free-boundary configuration for different values of the dimensionless parameters (Fig.~\ref{fig:fig1}a).
+Growth proceeds into an unconfined medium, forming a circular domain characterized by the colony radius \( R(t) \) and its front velocity \( \dot{R}(t) \).
 The unscaled data (insets in Figs.~\ref{fig:fig1}b,c) show an initial exponential growth regime set by the intrinsic growth rate $\nu$, followed by a crossover to constant front propagation at longer times.
-This crossover defines an emergent mechanical length scale associated with stress propagation within the colony.
-From this transition, we identify a single characteristic length scaling as $\sim a \Theta_1^{-1/2}$, together with a steady front velocity scaling as $\sim \nu\Theta_1^{-1/2}$ at longer times.

-We therefore introduce $\chi$ and $u_0$ as the characteristic length and velocity scales of the system, defining $\chi \equiv a \Theta_1^{-1/2}/2$ and $u_0 \equiv 2\nu \chi/a$.
-Using these scales, the rescaled data shown in the main panels in Figs.~\ref{fig:fig1}b,c reveal a clear alignment of the crossover between exponential and constant-velocity growth, as well as the saturation of the front speed at long times, indicating that the expansion dynamics are organized by the emergent mechanical scale $\chi$.
+Defining, for convenience, the characteristic length $\chi \equiv a \Theta_1^{-1/2}/2$ and velocity $u_0 \equiv \nu \Theta_1^{-1/2}$, we find in Figs.~\ref{fig:fig1}b,c that rescaling the radius by $\chi$ aligns the crossover between exponential and constant-velocity growth, while rescaling \( \dot{R}(t) \) by $u_0$ leads to a collapse of the front speed at long times.
+Thus, the crossover sets the emergent mechanical length scale of the system, while $u_0$ determines the terminal front velocity.

-The concentric ring-like structures observed in Fig.~\ref{fig:fig1}a, reminiscent of bacterial growth patterns~\cite{Shimada2004}, are quantified by the radial dependence of the particle size $a_i$.
-These patterns arise from repeated cycles of compression and division, leading to a characteristic spacing set by the full growth-cycle time $t_c$, $u_0 t_c \sim \chi\left(1 - 1/\sqrt{2}\right)$, in agreement with the periodic modulation observed in Fig.~\ref{fig:fig1}d.
-This structure is only present for $\Theta_1\ll 1$ ($\chi \gg a$).
-For larger $\Theta_1$ the radial modulation disappears and the colony loses this ordering.
-Within the patterned regime, $\Theta_2$ modifies the radial particle-size distribution near the center, reflecting changes in the internal stress distribution.

-To better characterize the dynamics and morphology, we define two coarse-grained fields: the overlap $d(\vec{r},t)$ and the velocity field $\vec{u}(\vec{r},t)$, which represent, respectively, the average particle overlap and velocity in a neighborhood of $\vec{r}$ (see Methods).
+To better characterize the dynamics and morphology, we define two coarse-grained fields: the overlap $d(\vec{r},t)$ and the velocity field $\vec{u}(\vec{r},t)$, which represent, respectively, the average particle overlap and velocity in a neighborhood of $\vec{r}$ (see Methods Eqs. \eqref{eq:overlap-CG} and \eqref{eq:velocity-CG}).
 Under a free-boundary configuration, the colony's radial symmetry implies that these fields depend only on the radial coordinate, $d(\vec{r},t)\equiv d(r,t)$ and $\vec{u}(\vec{r},t)\equiv u_r(r,t)\hat{r}$.